Grief: Physiological and neurological processes

-Evolutionary theories
+Evolutionary hypotheses

 From an evolutionary perspective, grief is perplexing because it appears costly, and it is not clear what benefits it provides the sufferer.
 Several researchers have proposed functional explanations for grief, attempting to solve this puzzle.
 Sigmund Freud argued that grief is a process of libidinal reinvestment.
 The griever must, Freud argued, disinvest from the deceased, which is a painful process.
 But this disinvestment allows the griever to use libidinal energies on other, possibly new attachments, so it provides a valuable function.
 John Archer, approaching grief from an attachment theory perspective, argued that grief is a byproduct of the human attachment system.
 Generally, a grief-type response is adaptive because it compels a social organism to search for a lost individual (e.g., a mother or a child).
 However, in the case of death, the response is maladaptive because the individual is not simply lost and the griever cannot reunite with the deceased.
 Grief, from this perspective, is a painful cost of the human capacity to form commitments.

 Other researchers such as Randolph Nesse have proposed that grief is a kind of psychological pain that orients the sufferer to a new existence without the deceased and creates a painful but instructive memory.
-If, for example, leaving an offspring alone at a watering hole led to the offspring's death, grief creates an intensively painful memory of the event, dissuading a parent from ever again leaving an offspring alone at a watering hole.
+If, for example, leaving an offspring alone led to the offspring's death, grief creates an intensively painful memory of the event, dissuading a parent from ever again leaving an offspring alone.
 More recently, Bo Winegard and colleagues argued that grief might be a socially selected signal of an individual's propensity for forming strong, committed relationships.
 From this social signaling perspective, grief targets old and new social partners, informing them that the griever is capable of forming strong social commitments.
 That is, because grief signals a person's capacity to form strong and faithful social bonds, those who displayed prolonged grief responses were preferentially chosen by alliance partners.
 The authors argue that throughout human evolution, grief was therefore shaped and elaborated by the social decisions of selective alliance partners.